 Tag!
 Queer Shorts Festival brings thought-provoking films about queer and trans experiences to new audiences in the Pacific Northwest and beyond.

 Tag!
 Queer Shorts Festival is committed to bringing a broader array of queer voices to the screen.
 If you are a queer- or trans-identifying director or producer who features intersectional identities and complicates the usual narratives around sex, gender, and intimacy, this is the festival for you!
-We are especially excited to receive innovative work by queer and trans people of color.
+We are especially eager to receive innovative work by queer and trans people of color.

 OVERVIEW: